projectcipher/cipher/guides/thugify/README.md

 `<input id="texter">`

-We can give the box "placeholder text" as well
-- Placeholder text is the greyed out text
+We can give the box "placeholder text" as well.
+Placeholder text is the greyed out text

 Add a **`placeholder` attribute** (like `src` is an attribute);
 * `placeholder="some text"` *right after the id*